Skip to main content

 Go to the Source tab and click on fork.
 Choose version 0.1 .

-Once your actor reaches long-term stability, you can release a version 1.0 .
-Then for any big change of the actor, you should update the major part of the version number, e.g. 2.0 , 3.0 , etc.
+Once your Actor reaches long-term stability, you can release a version 1.0 .
+Then for any big change in the Actor, you should update the major part of the version number, e.g. 2.0 , 3.0 , etc.

 Automatic notification about new version